SammiJiang/tswd-portfolio/critique-by-design.md

  **Engagement** use more colors.
 Only grey and red make the graph boring, we can use two different color scheme to make the graph looks vivid.
 I also even redesign another legend to make things stands out.
  - I also gained common feedback that I should make my title even more clear, and I plan to add a little bit more explanation on the title/subtitle.
  - Date also need to be added to the title to make it more informative
+ - I also change the title of treemap to make it more informative

 ## Rebuild
 here is my final version of the rebuid.
 I use the same data source, while only keep the cases this week and last week.
 Two different color scheme is used here.
 I used pure red to make Japan stand out while using another lighter color sheme for other countriees.
 I also add the specific date on the title and subtitle to make things more clear.
 I also delete the grid line to make things more clear and consise.
  **there are a pattern that I want to achieve but flourish does not allow me to do so ** : if I could add a small label on the first bar indicates that's the new case and a label for the second bar, that would be great. however, I can not add that.
 It's lucky that the interactive feature would provide label for the second bar and the first bar though.

+### Bar Graph
+<div class="flourish-embed flourish-chart" data-src="visualisation/12681719"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+### Treemap
+<div class="flourish-embed flourish-hierarchy" data-src="visualisation/12681723"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Another round of interview
+### Interview with different people
+- Can you tell me what you think this is?
+**A: Male, mid 20s**: it had a informative title that reveals trend of Confirmed COVID–19 cases last week vs the week before.
+Also the graph reveals that Japan has the most death this week and the week before.
+The tree map's title is not informative enough, I think you'd better change it to the total case of COVID-19 would be helpful

+**A: Female, mid 20s**: it had a informative title that reveals trend of Confirmed COVID–19 cases last week vs the week before.
+Also the graph reveals that Japan has the most death this week and the week before.

+**both interviee gave the same answer of the last round of interview **

+- Can you describe to me what this is telling you?

+**A: Male, mid 20s**: Japan is a dangerous place to visit

+**A: Female, mid 20s**: Maybe add date to the title will be even more helpful.
+Since we don't know the exact date of ending and start

+- Is there anything you find surprising or confusing?
+ **A: Female, mid 20s**: Why the bar graph is not ranked?
+I think rank gives reader a more clear view

+ **A: Male, mid 20s**: Same.
+Also you need to add the date to the title to make the reader know which week you are refering to

+- Who do you think is the intended audience for this?

+ **A: Male, mid 20s**:people who want latest info of covid-19, probably scholars who study this.

+ **A: Female, mid 20s**: people who need latest data about covid-19 cases confirmation.

+- Is there anything you would change or do differently?

+ **A: Male, mid 20s**: Reduce the color in tree map even more, add label to tree map given it has so much white space

+ **A: Female, mid 20s** No other advice.

+ ## Conclusion from feedback
+based on the 2nd round of interview, I decide to change the data a little bit more: add label to tree map, adjust the font, and both add date and subtitle for the bar graph and tree map.

+## Rebuild of rebuild
+Finally, after all the adjustment, I rebuilt the tree map and the bar graph.
+Date problem is fixed and fonts are further adjusted.
+Everything ranking in order.
+## Tree map
+<div class="flourish-embed flourish-hierarchy" data-src="visualisation/12681849"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Bar graph
 <div class="flourish-embed flourish-chart" data-src="visualisation/12667095"><script src="https://public.flourish.studio/resources/embed.js"></script></div>